konfuzed/recipe-generator/README.md

 Use the 2.0.x branch for Drupal 11 or higher.

+`composer require kevinquillen/recipe-generator:^2.0`

-Use the 1.0.x branch for Drupal 10.
+Use the 1.0.x branch for Drupal 10:

+`composer require kevinquillen/recipe-generator:^1.0`

 ## How to use